 If nutrition science proves anything these days, it is that Karl Marx was right.
-Religion really is the “opium of the people”.
+Religion is the “opium of the people”.
 It is a reason that bad dietary advice has spread globally, says Australian orthopaedic surgeon Dr Gary Fettke.

 Fettke was a keynote speaker at the CrossFit Health Conference in Madison, Wisconsin on August 2, 2017.
 The title of his talk: The Central Role of Nutrition in Our Health, Education, Economics, Politics, Environment and Beliefs.

-It was seismic scientifically and ethically.
 In the first of a two-part series, Fettke raises a taboo in nutrition science: Big Religion.
-He shines a light on its right arm: medical evangelism.
+He also shines a light on its right arm: medical evangelism.

 Fettke gave evidence to show that religious ideology informs and influences official dietary guidelines worldwide.

 The consequences for health, economies and the environment have been disastrous, he said.

 Fettke identified a church that believes in divinely ordained “medical evangelism”.
 It is the Seventh-day Adventist Church that began in the US in 1863.
 Many of its members are vegetarians or vegans.
 Nothing wrong with that, of course.
 It’s just that many don’t declare their dietary bias when dishing out advice, he said.

 Despite being relatively young, it is one of the world’s fastest-growing churches.
 It is also one of the most influential groups in the world on nutrition education and policy.

 The church has spawned doctors, dietitians and scientists who perform medical evangelism.
 They do so without declaring their religious beliefs as COIs.
-Therefore, they have made their beliefs into propaganda about diet and health across the planet, Fettke said.
+Thus, they have made their beliefs into propaganda about diet and health across the planet, Fettke said.

 Where is the best place to hide propaganda?
 “In plain sight,” Fettke said.

 As medical evangelists, Adventists have been “educating” the health profession for 100 years, he said.
 They have also been “educating” children with cereal product placement in various media for decades.
 In fact, they were the first to come up with that idea.

 Fettke went through the Church’s nutrition history, demonstrating how it developed in tandem with the processed food industry.
 Through their vegetarian bias, Adventists developed nutrition guidelines rooted in the processed food industry, Fettke said.